Helen Daniels: Creation and casting

 Helen is one of the twelve original characters conceived by the creator and then executive producer of Neighbours, Reg Watson.
 Watson invited Haddy to play Helen in a bid to portray a mother-in-law out of conjunction with the battleaxe stereotype.
 The role required Haddy and her husband James Condon to relocate from Sydney to Melbourne for filming.
 Haddy admitted that it was a big decision.
-As the couple were settling into their new home, Haddy learned Seven Network had cancelled Neighbours.
+As the couple were settling into their new home, with Condon also introduced to the cast as Helen's love interest Douglas Blake, Haddy learned Seven Network had cancelled Neighbours.
 She said "My heart fell to the floor.
 Jim and I had moved all our furniture from Sydney to Melbourne and the thought of packing up again was too much."
-The serial was soon picked up by Network Ten and Condon joined the cast alongside his wife.
+The serial was soon picked up by Network Ten.
 Haddy commented that she was "working like a dog and loving every minute of it."
 She also liked that she was not treated "like an old crock" on set.